Chebem/QUIZ_ME_FINAL/README.md

 - **Styling**: Custom CSS for a modern, responsive design.

 - # **Project Details**
-# **Homepage**
+## **Homepage**
 The homepage serves as the gateway to all platform features.
 It includes:

-Sign In/Sign Up Form: Users can log in to track their quiz progress.
+- **Sign In/Sign Up Form:** Users can log in to track their quiz progress.
-Start Quiz Button: Launches the quiz interface.
+- **Start Quiz Button:** Launches the quiz interface.
-Social Media Links: Quick access to Instagram, LinkedIn, Twitter, and Facebook.
+- **Social Media Links:** Quick access to Instagram, LinkedIn, Twitter, and Facebook.

-Quiz Interface
+## **Quiz Interface**
-The quiz dynamically loads questions, allows navigation between questions, and provides a final score when completed.
+- The quiz dynamically loads questions, allows navigation between questions, and provides a final score when completed.
-Users can download their results in a structured format (e.g., PDF).
+- Users can download their results in a structured format (e.g., PDF).
-AI Information
-Contains in-depth articles and links on AI, including beginner-friendly definitions and explanations of AI topics.
+- **AI Information:** Contains in-depth articles and links on AI, including beginner-friendly definitions and explanations of AI topics.

-How to Use
+## **How to Use
-Sign Up/Log In:
+- Sign Up/Log In:

-New users can register to keep track of their progress.
+- New users can register to keep track of their progress.
 Already registered?
 Just log in to pick up where you left off.
 Start a Quiz:

 Click on "Start Quiz" from the homepage.
 You’ll be presented with a series of AI-related questions.